apache/sling-site/src/main/jbake/content/news/sling-13-released.md

 ## Switch to jakarta.json

-A lot of modules have been migrated from `org.json` to `jakarta.json`, some modules are still jusing `org.json`.
-Thus the Sling Starte includes both [Apache Johnzon](https://johnzon.apache.org/) 1.x and 2.x for supporting both.
+A lot of modules have been migrated from `org.json` to `jakarta.json`, some modules are still using `org.json`.
+Thus the Sling Starter includes both [Apache Johnzon](https://johnzon.apache.org/) 1.x and 2.x for supporting both.
 It is expected that all modules will be migrated to `jakarta.json` soon and Johnzon 1.x will be removed from the Sling Starter.

 ## Sling Models